by Jonathan Latham, PhD and Allison Wilson, PhD

 A miner passage is therefore not just compatible with but greatly strengthened by all the new evidence from wild viruses that has emerged since the pandemic began.

 A phylogeographic approach to the SARS-CoV-2 lineage thus provides a striking result on several fronts.
 Lab origin theories can readily account for a south/central Yunnan origin, since the Mojiang mine is already their starting point.
 But while the various lab leak theories have their differing explanations (evolution in the miners/genetic engineering/lab passaging) for how RaTG13 (or similar viruses) might have given rise to SARS-CoV-2, a natural zoonotic origin relies on evolution in wild (or at least semi-natural) settings and this should leave traces in the form of intermediate viruses.
-It is therefore a highly problematic state of affairs for all zoonotic theories that, 1) no viruses with an overrall similarity higher than RaTG13 have been found and, 2) that no intermediate viruses from potential intermediate hosts have been found.
-We can now conclude, however, that Yunnan is the place where it should have succeeded.
+It is therefore a highly problematic state of affairs for all zoonotic theories that, 1) no viruses with an overall similarity higher than RaTG13 have been found and, 2) that no intermediate viruses from potential intermediate hosts have been found.
+We can now conclude, however, that Yunnan is the place where such searches should have succeeded.

 To sample or not to sample